Mattia Carpanese

-Mattia Carpanese born (5 November 1985 in Padova, Italy) is a former motorcycle speedway rider from Italy.
+Mattia Carpanese born (5 November 1985 in Padua, Italy) is a former motorcycle speedway rider from Italy.
 He is six times National champion of Italy.

 Career

 Carpanese rode in the United Kingdom for the Workington Comets during the 2007 Premier League, and for the Birmingham Brummies in 2008.

 Carpanese finished runner-up in the Italian Championship in 2005.
 He was selected as a wild card for the 2006 and 2007 Italian Speedway Grand Prix.
 He quit the Comets after a string of injuries on 30 August 2007.

-On 20 April 2008 it was announced that Carpanese had been signed by Birmingham Brummies as a short term replacement for injured rider James Birkinshaw but was released after twenty eight days.
+On 20 April 2008, it was announced that Carpanese had been signed by Birmingham Brummies as a short term replacement for injured rider James Birkinshaw but was released after twenty eight days.